 (Interesting side note: Frank Sinatra tried his hand at selling spaghetti sauce after Newman had so much success with his pasta sauce and other Newman’s Own products.
 “Artanis,” the Sinatra sauce was called, “Sinatra” spelled backward.
 Sounds fool proof, right?
 The very proudly and famously Italian Sinatra, selling an iconic food from his culture?
 Well it didn’t work out, and Artanis pasta sauce was on supermarket shelves for such a short time, I couldn’t even find a picture of what the bottle looked like!)

 Well, I hope at least one of these facts from Newman’s life proves as interesting to you as they all are for me.
-Check my calendar for showtimes, and enjoy Paul Newman’s films with me this month on TCM, starting tonight!
+Check the TCM film schedule for showtimes, and enjoy Paul Newman’s films with me this month on TCM, starting tonight!